olivierb123/hybrid-ai-foundry-local-demo/readme.md

 The script will:

-1. Send the user’s case and raw lab report to the cloud agent
+1. Send the user’s case and raw lab report to the cloud model
 2. The agent detects lab data and calls the **local summarization tool**
 3. Foundry Local runs inference on your GPU
-4. The cloud agent uses the structured JSON summary to generate final guidance
+4. The agent uses the structured JSON summary to generate final guidance obtained from the cloud hosted model

 ---